BiocPy/GenomicRanges/README.md

 | Overlap (single chromosome) | 6.98s | 5.36s | 10.06s |

 > [!NOTE]
-> The single chromosome benchmark ignores chromosome/sequence information and performs overlap operations solely on genomic ranges.
+> The single chromosome benchmark ignores chromosome/sequence information and performs overlap operations solely on intervals.

 For details, see the scripts in the [benchmark directory](./perf).